talking-robotics/talking-robotics.github.io/index.md

 ---

 ## Format
-Talking Robotics happens virtually in a roundtable format where everyone is encouraged to contribute and share ideas.
-We host sessions bi-weekly, i.e., every other week, allocating 30 min for presentation and 30 min for Q&A and networking.
+Talking Robotics happens virtually and bi-weekly, i.e., every other week, allocating 30 min for presentation and 30 min for Q&A and networking.
+Sessions have a roundtable format where everyone is welcome to share ideas.
 Recordings and materials are shared in this website.

 ---